 KWTE is subject to the Title V program and is currently operating under Renewable Operating Permit (ROP) No. MI-ROP-N1604-2018a.
 The facility is a major source of Nitrogen Oxides (NOx), Sulfur Dioxides (SOx), Carbon Monoxide (CO), and Hazardous Air Pollutants (HAPs).
+The ROP is currently in house for renewal, and is being processed by AQD's ROP Central Unit.

-The facility is subject to 40 CFR Part 60 Subpart Cb the New Source Performance Standards (NSPS) Emissions Guidelines and Compliance Times for Large Municipal Waste Combustors, which are incorporated by reference in 40 CFR Part 62, Subpart FFF, the Federal Requirements for Large Municipal Waste Combustors.
+The facility is subject to 40 CFR Part 60 Subpart Cb the New Source Performance Standards (NSPS) Emissions Guidelines and Compliance Times for Large Municipal Waste

+Combustors, which are incorporated by reference in 40 CFR Part 62, Subpart FFF, the Federal Requirements for Large Municipal Waste Combustors.
 The updates to Subpart Cb were re-promulgated in 2019, thus the references to Subpart FFF in the ROP were removed and replaced with R 336.1973.
 The facility is also subject to the Maximum Achievable Control Technology Standards for Reciprocating Internal Combustion Engines (RICE) promulgated in 40 CFR Part 63 Subpart ZZZZ and the NSPS for Reciprocating Internal Combustion Engines promulgated in 40 CFR Part 60 Subpart IIII.
 Additionally, this source is subject to the provisions of 40 CFR Part 64 Compliance Assurance Monitoring.
 Each of these Federal regulations will be discussed in further detail in the Compliance Evaluation portion of this report.